Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 ], , ,

 Superficial veins: lateral saphenous vein of the arm. medial saphenous vein of the arm.
-"M".-shaped type of anastomosis. - intermediate medial saphenous vein,. intermediate lateral saphenous vein.
-"I".-shaped type of anastomosis - intermediate vein of the elbow ..
+“M”-shaped type of anastomosis. - intermediate medial saphenous vein,. intermediate lateral saphenous vein.
+“I”-shaped type of anastomosis - intermediate vein of the elbow..

 Superficial nerves: medial cutaneous nerve of the forearm. lateral cutaneous nerve of the forearm.

-TOPOGRAPHY OF THE RADIAL NEVER
+TOPOGRAPHY OF THE RADIAL NERVE

-TOPOGRAPHY OF THE ULCAN NERVE
+TOPOGRAPHY OF THE ULNA NERVE

 Ulnar nerve

-TOPOGRAPHY OF THE MEDIAN NERVE
+TOPOGRAPHY OF THE MIDDLE NERVE

-In the upper third of the forearm, the nerve lies between the heads of the round pronator, crosses ulnar artery in front, passes between the superficial and deep flexors of the fingers and in the lower third reaches the median sulcus.
-The median nerve supplies motor branches to the round pronator, radial flexor wrist, long palmar muscle, superficial flexor of the fingers, radial part of the deep flexor of the fingers, long flexor of the first finger, gives off the anterior interosseous nerve and cutaneous palmar cord.
+In the upper third of the forearm, the nerve lies between the heads of the pronator teres, crosses the ulnar artery in front, passes between the superficial and deep flexor fingers and in the lower third reaches the median groove.
+The median nerve supplies motor branches to the pronator teres, flexor carpi radialis, and longus palmaris muscle, flexor digitorum superficialis, flexor digitorum profundus radialis, flexor longus first finger, gives off the anterior interosseous nerve and the palmar cutaneous rope.

-Muscles innervated by the radial nerve: 1. triceps muscle of the shoulder, ulnar muscle(their innervation - during the passage of the radial nerve in the axillary fossa, at the level of the shoulder-axillary angle and in the spiral canal); 2. brachioradialis muscle, long radial extensor of the hand (their innervation is at the level of the lower third of the humerus, after the nerve passes through the external intermuscular septum); 3. short radial extensor of the wrist, arch support (their innervation is at the level of the upper part of the upper third of the forearm); 4. extensor of the fingers of the hand [main phalanges], ulnar extensor of the hand (their innervation is at the level of the lower part of the upper third of the forearm); 5.
-Further, the innervation of the muscles is carried out by the dorsal (posterior) interosseous nerve: longus muscle abductor thumb, short extensor of the thumb, long extensor of the thumb, extensor of the index finger, extensor of the little finger (their innervation is at the level of the middle third of the humerus, after the nerve passes through the external intermuscular septum).
+Muscles innervated by the radial nerve: 1. triceps brachii, ulnar muscle (their innervation is during the passage of the radial nerve in the axillary fossa, at the level of the brachioaxillary angle and in the spiral canal); 2. brachioradialis muscle, long extensor carpi radialis (their innervation is at the level of the lower third of the humerus, after the nerve passes through the external intermuscular septum); 3. short extensor carpi radialis, supinator (their innervation is at the level of the upper part of the upper third of the forearm); 4. extensor digitorum [main phalanges], extensor ulnaris (their innervation is at the level of the lower part of the upper third of the forearm); 5.
+Further innervation of the muscles is carried out by the dorsal (posterior) interosseous nerve: longus muscle abductor pollicis, extensor pollicis brevis, extensor longus thumb, extensor of the index finger, extensor of the little finger (their innervation is at the level of the middle third of the humerus, after the nerve passes through the external intermuscular septum).

 1. at the level of the upper third of the shoulder

-(shoulo-axillary angle)
+(humeral-axillary angle)

 2. weakness of forearm extension;